 Question Topic: Road and traffic signs

-What do the different light combinations mean?
+What do the different colours of reflective studs show?

 Theory Test Question